anjiro/Papers3-to-Zotero/Readme.md

 	 file.
 That will help you get all of your papers from Papers 3 into Zotero.
 2. Make sure Papers 3 is running and you've installed the JSON Helper above.
-Open `Papers 3 Export Collections.scpt` and run it.
+Open `Papers 3 Export Collections via citekey.scpt` and run it.
 This will create a file on your desktop called `papers_collections.json`.
 3. In Zotero, open both **Tools→Developer→Error Console** and